victordibia/tjwave/README.md

 This module provides Node.js code to get control the arm on your TJ Bot via the servo motor.
 It uses [Watson Speech to Text](https://www.ibm.com/watson/developercloud/speech-to-text.html) to parse audio from the microphone, processes your commands (e.g command your bot to wave its arm, or dance to a song) and uses [Watson Text to Speech](https://www.ibm.com/watson/developercloud/text-to-speech.html) to "read" out a text response!

 **This is designed to run on a Pi with a servo motor attached.
 See [Wiring Servo](#wiring-your-servo-motor) for how to connect your servo motor**
+Before you start, it is recommended you become familiar with setting up your TJBot/Raspberry Pi by looking at [the instructions here.](http://www.instructables.com/member/TJBot/)

 ## How It Works